Tension headache treatments

 - Cognitive behavioural therapy (CBT), a type of therapy that involves identifying and challenging negative thinking patterns and developing alternative ways of thinking and acting, can help reduce stress.
 CBT can be used to treat tension headaches that are constant or frequently recurring.

 - Relaxation exercises (including deep breathing or progressive muscle relaxation) and stress management training can help prevent tension headaches.
 Practising mindfulness or yoga may also reduce stress and tension.

-Complementary therapies for headache
+Complementary therapies for headaches

 Acupuncture is generally considered safe when performed by qualified practitioners using sterile needles.
 Side effects are uncommon.